 The featured presenter provided detailed examples of specific uses, including multiple screenshots to walk Peeriosity members through how Winshuttle was most recently used to streamline the new vendor setup process, where they achieved time savings of over 50%.
 The discussion also included a review of how current processes are recorded to support the creation of scripts and Excel templates for use with Winshuttle.

 iPollingTM Results Review

 A supporting Peeriosity poll created using the iPollingTM technology provides additional insight by looking at how prevalent the use of Winshuttle is and the level of satisfaction member companies have with the Winshuttle application.
 It’s interesting that 47% of member companies have implemented, with 3% currently evaluating and another 3% who evaluated and decided not to implement.
-While it is true that 47% of member companies have not evaluated Winshuttle, when you consider that roughly half of member companies are on a software platform that isn’t SAP, that percentage isn’t surprising, since SAP is required to be able to use Winshuttle software.
+While it is true that 47% of member companies have not evaluated Winshuttle, when you consider that roughly half of the member companies are on a software platform that isn’t SAP, that percentage isn’t surprising, since SAP is required to be able to use Winshuttle software.